-20 of 36 portraits on display in Room 14: miniature case at the National Portrait Gallery
+1 portrait on display in the Room 14: miniature case at the National Portrait Gallery

 by Richard Cosway

 watercolour and bodycolour on ivory, 1787

 2 1/4 in. x 1 7/8 in.
 (57 mm x 48 mm) oval

 Click on the links below to find out more:

 Sitterback to top